 Hints for Applicants

-- A brief problem statement - provide the most important background information that will establish why your objectives are unique and relevant,
+- Problem statement: Provide the most important background information that will establish why your objectives are unique and relevant.

-- Anticipated outcomes of your proposed research project - summarize what you expect to accomplish and why the findings will be relevant.
+- Anticipated outcomes: Summarize what you expect to accomplish through your proposed research project and why the findings will be relevant.

 Describe in general terms the types of activities you will be involved in.
 For example, what percentage of your time will you put into such activities as library or online research, laboratory work or field studies?
 Include a draft timeline of projected activities and accomplishments.

 - What skills and knowledge do you anticipate acquiring as a result of the project?